-We've all had that moment where auto-correct mistakenly "corrects" a word or phrase that we're type.
+We've all had that moment where auto-correct mistakenly "corrects" a word or phrase that we're typing.
 Whether it's because of obscure words, a different language, uncommon names, or curse words, auto-correct has a way of messing things up — even when its intentions are good.

-If auto-correct is driving you a little nuts, we're going to give you a few tips on how to make it play nicer on any iPad, iPhone, or iPod touch running iOS 7.
+If auto-correct is driving you a little nuts, we're going to give you a few tips on how to make it play nicer on any iPad, iPhone, or iPod touch running iOS 7 or higher.

 If you're using the name enough, it might be a good idea to place it in your Contacts, even if you don't have a phone number for that person.
 You can even place made-up words that you use in any of the three contact lines (first name, last name, company) and your keyboard will recognize all of them.

-If you're in a hurry and accidentally autocorrect to the wrong word, press delete on your keyboard.
-This will not only re-highlight the wrong word that autocorrect gave you, it will also give you the option to replace it with the word you intended to use as a bubble — tap the bubble.
+If you're in a hurry and accidentally auto-correct to the wrong word, press the delete key on your keyboard.
+This will not only re-highlight the wrong word that auto-correct gave you, it will also give you the option to replace it with the word you intended to use as a bubble — tap the bubble.

 While this should work for the most part, it isn't foolproof.
 Occasionally, some words will be re-autocorrected by the keyboard, so you'll have to re-correct them from time to time.

 If there are any annoying words that won't stay corrected, check out the next tip.

 As someone who was a sailor in a past life, I tend to curse quite often in my text messages.
 Unfortunately, auto-correct won't guess one of my favorite curse words correctly, even if I only slightly misspell it.
 One of auto-corrects biggest blunders has spurred a slew of memes, centered around that one particular curse word.

 Instead of dealing with auto-correct's ineptitude with properly conveying your mother-ducking frustration through curse words, you can always create a keyboard shortcut to override auto-correct.